zzm634/typeorm-no-arp/docs/repository-api.md

 Optional `RemoveOptions` can be passed as parameter for `remove` and `delete`.

 * `data` - Additional data to be passed with remove method.
 This data can be used in subscribers then.
-* `listener`: boolean - Indicates if listeners and subscribers are called for this operation.
+* `listeners`: boolean - Indicates if listeners and subscribers are called for this operation.
 By default they are enabled, you can disable them by setting `{ listeners: false }` in save/remove options.
 * `transaction`: boolean - By default transactions are enabled and all queries in persistence operation are wrapped into the transaction.
 You can disable this behaviour by setting `{ transaction: false }` in the persistence options.
-* `chunk`: number - Breaks save execution into multiple groups of chunks.
-For example, if you want to save 100.000 objects but you have issues saving them, you can break them into 10 groups of 10.000 objects, by setting `{ chunk: 10000 }`, and save each group separately.
-This option is needed to perform very big insertions when you have issues with underlying driver parameter number limitation.
+* `chunk`: number - Breaks removal execution into multiple groups of chunks.
+For example, if you want to remove 100.000 objects but you have issues doing so, you can break them into 10 groups of 10.000 objects, by setting `{ chunk: 10000 }`, and remove each group separately.
+This option is needed to perform very big deletions when you have issues with underlying driver parameter number limitation.

 Example:
 ```typescript